The envelope bearing the IRS logo arrives unannounced, bringing with it a wave of apprehension: you are the subject of an official tax audit.

 Such news can send a chill down the spine of even the most diligent taxpayer.
 An Internal Revenue Service (IRS) audit is not just a review of numbers and receipts; it is an emotional journey that can evoke uncertainty, stress, and a myriad of questions about what lies ahead.
 As you face the scrutiny of the federal government, it is natural to feel a sense of vulnerability at the thought of the government investigating your financial life.

-You can take some control over the situation by learning more about the process and its emotional toll.
+You can take some control over the situation by learning more about the process, what triggered the audit, and its emotional toll.

 What is the emotional toll of an IRS audit on taxpayers?